indrajteotia/RTI/README.md

 Once installed, the extension works automatically in the background.

-1. Simply click on any YouTube link that uses the `yu.be` or `www.yy.com/watch?v` format.
+1. Simply click on any YouTube link that uses the `youtu.be` or `www.youtube.com/watch?v` format.
-2. The extension will automatically redirect you to the same video on the `inv.n.net` Invidious instance.
+2. The extension will automatically redirect you to the same video on the `inv.nadeko.net` Invidious instance.

-You can verify that the extension is working by:

-*   Visiting a `yu.be` or `www.yy.com/watch?v` link and observing that you are redirected to `inv.n.net`.
-*   Checking the extension icon in your Chrome toolbar (if you've included an icon in your `manifest.json`).

 ## Repository Contents